-We believe that the increase in the fair value of our ordinary share from \$14.10 as of December 31, 2013 to \$18.00, the midpoint of the estimated range of the initial public offering price shown on the front cover of this prospectus was primarily attributable to the following factors:
+We believe that the increase in the fair value of our ordinary share from \$14.10 as of December 31, 2013 to \$17.00, the initial public offering price, was primarily attributable to the following factors:

 • In January 2014, as part of our strategic alliance with Alibaba, we partnered with Alipay to offer a payment solution that will enable our users to make purchases of goods and services from our advertising and marketing customers directly through Weibo.
 We expect this will make our online to offline solution more convenient, accelerate the growth of our business and provide new monetization opportunities for our customers.